 Fiddle links

-In all honesty, I am a pretty poor fiddle player.
+In all honesty, I am a pretty poor violinist and fiddle player.

 "Use the talents you possess - for the woods would be a very silent place if no birds sang except for the best."